 Russian people have a lot of “superstitions” that are mostly habits—like “knock on wood” is in many cultures.
 Many Russians will sit down inside their house before leaving for a trip to ensure a good journey; they will consider it good luck to break a glass accidentally, and they will spit three times over their shoulder after they knock on wood.
 Most people don’t actually believe these things “work," but they do them anyway.

-Other Russian superstitions include not shaking hands over a threshold, bringing flowers with an even number of petals for funerals and odd number for celebrations, not whistling indoors, not sitting at a table corner or on a cold ground, and not wishing anyone a happy birthday prematurely.
+Other Russian superstitions include not shaking hands over a threshold, bringing flowers with an even number of petals for funerals and odd number for celebrations, not whistling indoors, not sitting at a table corner or on the cold ground, and not wishing anyone a happy birthday prematurely.

 Russians Are Flashy

 One of the biggest stereotypes of Russians is their propensity for fancy clothing and flashy jewelry, and while the tradition of debutante balls is still alive and well in Russia, the average citizen dresses rather casually.
-Just take a walking tour around any major Russian city and you'll see they're not any more flashy than New Yorkers or
+Just take a walking tour around any major Russian city and you'll see they're not any more flashy than New Yorkers or Londoners.

 Still, when Russian people dress up, they go all-out in tall heels, glittery miniskirts, and fur coats on the impeccably styled women and the latest in crisp, bright, or loud men's fashion on the well-groomed guys.